learndataengineering/learndataengineering.guide/_docs/phase1/data-skills.md

 For example:

-- A BI developer will understand the business requirements, accesses the data, likely from various sources; and generates the reports for business users
+- A BI developer will understand the business requirements, assess the data, likely from various sources; and generates the reports for business users

 - A data scientist will understand the business requirements and develop the ML models to predict the user behaviours.